 - TKG cluster pods can reach the external network.

 - External network cannot reach TKG cluster pods.
 Traffic is dropped by distributed firewall (DFW) isolation rules on the cluster nodes.

 - Select the checkbox option to Override Supervisor network settings.

-See Override Supervisor Network Settings for guidance.
+See Override Supervisor Network Settings for a vSphere Namespace for guidance.